BenRutlandWeb/navigator/README.md

 - [ ] Move helpers.php into theme
 - [ ] Create theme repo
 - [ ] Navigator as composer package
+- [ ] use reflection in container
+- [ ] use attributes e.g. listeners priority